catalyst/moodle_tool_blocksmanager/README.md

   - Define region and weight for every block type.
   - Set visibility for each block type.
   - Reposition or add another block instance if it's already exist in the course.
   - Set up config data as a string if required.
+  - Set whether to show the block in subcontexts.
+  - Set the page type pattern.

 ## Installation ##
 1. Download files or clone the repository to /admin/tool/blocksmanager